White Paper WHP 140 Download

 The inspiration of this work dates back to the 1990s, when the BBC embarked on the testing of a large number of portable FM radios.
 The objective was to determine the performance - and especially the RF sensitivity - under conditions as close as possible to the 'real world'.
 To accomplish this, a 'pseudo TEM-cell' was constructed within a Belling-Lee screened room.

 The same screened room still exists at Kingswood Warren, and there is now a need to measure the performance of DRM receivers on the HF band.
-It is hence a good time to reassess the pseudo TEM-cell, and to improve the accuracy of its callibration if possible.
-A further motive for carrying out this work is to demostrate to receiver manufacturers that providing 'in-house' test facilities is not necessarily difficult or expensive.
+It is hence a good time to reassess the pseudo TEM-cell, and to improve the accuracy of its calibration if possible.
+A further motive for carrying out this work is to demonstrate to receiver manufacturers that providing 'in-house' test facilities is not necessarily difficult or expensive.

 This paper discusses calibration techniques, and also explains how to calculate the field generated within any such pseudo TEM-cell.